-- O Maintain your operative dressing, you may loosen the ACE bandage if swelling of the foot and ankle occurs following knee procedures. - O It is normal for the incisions to bleed and swell following surgery.
-If blood soaks onto the dressing, do not become alarmed, reinforce with additional dressing. - O To avoid infection, keep surgical incisions clean and dry for the first 7 days following surgery you may shower by placing a plastic barrier over your surgical site on the third day after surgery. - For arthroscopic procedures, you may remove the dressing and cover the stitches with waterproof bandaids/bandages for showering on the third day after surgery.
-Replace with dry dressings following showering and keep covered. - For open procedures, where a larger incision is made, you may remove the dressing and cover the 'steri strips' (white strips) or black stitches with a waterproof covering on the third day after surgery.
-Replace with dry dressings following showering and keep covered. - O Please do not place any ointments, lotions or creams directly over the incisions. - O If removable sutures (stitches) are used to close the incision, they are typically removed 10-14 days post operatively.
-Following this, you can begin to get the incision wet in the shower (water and soap lightly run over the incision and pat dry).
-NO immersion in a bath until 6 weeks following surgery.
+- Maintain your operative dressing, loosen bandage if swelling of the foot and ankle occurs. - It is normal for the incisions to bleed and swell following surgery.
+If blood soaks onto the dressing, do not become alarmed, reinforce with additional dressing. - To avoid infection, keep surgical incisions clean and dry for the first 7 days following surgery you may shower by placing a plastic barrier over your surgical site beginning the day after surgery.
+Wait until your first post operative appointment to have Dr. Cancienne's team remove the surgical dressing. - Please do not place any ointments lotions or creams directly over the incisions. - Once the sutures are removed at least 7-10 days post operatively you can begin to get the incision wet in the shower (water and soap lightly run over the incision and pat dry).
+NO immersion in a bath until given approval by our office.